AnaisUrlichs/security-controller/README.md

 ```

 ## Contributing

-// TODO(user): Add detailed information on how you would like others to contribute to this project
+At this stage, I do not accept any contributions to this project as this is created as part of my Bachelor Thesis.

 ### How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).